How to Start an LLC in Virginia? | 10 Steps Needed

 Quick Summary:

-• To start an LLC in Virginia, choose a business name, appoint a registered agent, file articles of organization, draft an LLC operating agreement, acquire an EIN and obtain the necessary licenses and permits.
+• To start an LLC in Virginia, choose a business name, appoint a registered agent, file articles of organization, draft an LLC operating agreement, acquire an EIN, and obtain the necessary licenses and permits.

-How to Start a Virginia LLC?
+How to Form a Virginia LLC?

 Thick collection of folders and documents

-• It should include the terms “Limited Liability Company, ” “LLC” or “L.L.C”.
+• It has to include "Limited Liability Company," "LLC," or "L.L.C."

 An office worker looking through clipped files